 What is the parent’s role?

-The parent’s role is to attend all lessons and practice at home with their child.
+The parent’s role is to attend and observe all lessons as well as serve as the at home practice partner with their child.
 During the first stages of the process, we use Edmund Sprunger’s Building Violin Skills as a guide.
 The parent’s knowledge of music and the violin develops alongside the child’s, so prior musical or instrumental experience is not necessary or important.
-What’s important is a parent’s willingness to learn along with their child.
+What’s important is a parent’s willingness to learn the skills to coach and support their child in this process.

 When do we begin?

 I teach students ages 4 and up.
-At any time, you can begin to observe lessons.
+At any time, you can begin to observe lessons at my home studio in Jamaica Plain.
 All you need to do is contact me and we will find a time for you to come observe a lesson.
 We will then begin with three parent-only lessons.
 During these lessons, you’ll learn the skills you need to support your child’s learning in the beginning.
 I’ve found these parent lessons to be essential to the process.

 To inquire further about lessons, please contact me via email: firstname.lastname@example.org